jigypeper/jigypeper/README.md

 - 👋 Hi, I’m @jigypeper
 - 👀 I’m interested in picking up as much knowledge as I can with regards to development and data/ML/AI.
-- 🌱 I’m currently learning Python, and Flask, along with bits and bats of anything to complete a project.
+- 🌱 I’m currently learning Rust, and Flask.
+Have mainly used Python, VB.NEt, HTML, CSS and some SQL up to this point.
-- 💞️ I’m looking to collaborate on Data, ML, AI, CAE and automation projects.
+- 💞️ I’m looking to collaborate on Data, ML, AI, CAE, and automation projects.
 - 📫 How to reach me? mail me on ahmed.hagi@phasealpha.io

 <!---